The United Nations Office for Project Services (UNOPS)

 When we look at UNOPS results in total, we see a broad picture.

-Amongst the strongest measures of UNOPS impact, are the jobs we create.
+Among the strongest measures of UNOPS impact are the jobs we create.

 Again, more important, is what these numbers mean.

-Our common services across the UN included procuring over $80 million worth of goods through UNOPS client solution – now known as ‘web-buy plus’.
+Our common services across the UN included procuring over $80 million worth of goods through UNOPS client solution – now known as UN Web Buy Plus.

 Value is important, but also the nature of the goods and services we provide.

 In total, more than 100 million doses of medicine were procured or distributed, and 47 million medical supplies were handled – including the distribution of over 36 million mosquito nets.

 These examples are health-related.
-But procurement is simply a reality of nearly every UN activity.
-Every global goal: every mission; every operation.
+But procurement is simply a reality of nearly every UN activity – every Global Goal, every mission, every operation.

 Without medicines, we have no health intervention.
 Without safety equipment, we cannot enter danger zones.
-Without means of transport we can never reach those in dire need of help.
+Without means of transport, we can never reach those in dire need of help.

-17 billion is not a small sum.
-Even a 1% efficiency gain could make a real difference to boost economies where the need is greatest.
-Such and efficiency gain would free up 170 million dollars for other purposes.
+$17 billion is not a small sum.
+Even a 1 per cent efficiency gain could make a real difference to boost economies where the need is greatest.
+Such an efficiency gain would free up $170 million for other purposes.

-And as a recent UNEP analysis of plastic in our oceans stated – whilst prevention is key, improving waste collection and management is the most urgent short term solution.
+And as a recent UN Environment analysis of plastic in our oceans stated – while prevention is key, improving waste collection and management is the most urgent short-term solution.

 UNOPS infrastructure solutions can play a valuable role.

-All of this, whilst allowing communities in low-lying areas and informal settlements to continue making a living from the land, and having access to the sea.
+All of this while allowing communities in low-lying areas and informal settlements to continue making a living from the land and having access to the sea.